steven-varga/h5cpp-doc/docs/architecture.md

 ### RAII

-There are c++ mapping for  `hid_t` id-s which reference objects with `std::shared_ptr` type of behaviour with HDF5 CAPI internal reference counting.
-For further details see [H5inc_ref][1], [H5dec_ref][2] and [H5get_ref][3].
-The internal representation of these objects is binary compatible of the CAPI hid_t and interchangeable depending on the conversion policy:
+There is a C++ mapping for `hid_t` id-s, which reference objects, with `std::shared_ptr` type of behaviour with HDF5 CAPI internal reference counting.

+ For further details see [H5Iinc_ref][1], [H5Idec_ref][2] and [H5Iget_ref][3].
+The internal representation of these objects is binary compatible with the CAPI `hid_t` and interchangeable depending on the conversion policy:
 	`H5_some_function( static_cast<hid_t>( h5::hid_t id ), ...   )`
-Direct initialization `h5::ds_t{ some_hid }` bypasses reference counting, and is intended to for use case where you have to take ownership of a CAPI hid_t object reference.
-This is equivalent behaviour to `std::shared_ptr`, when object destroyed reference count is decreased.
+Direct initialization `h5::ds_t{ some_hid }` bypasses reference counting, and is intended for use cases where you have to take ownership of an CAPI `hid_t` object handle.
+This is equivalent behaviour to `std::shared_ptr`, where a referenced object is destroyed when its reference count reaches 0.
 ```cpp
 {
 	h5::ds_t ds = h5::open( ... );